notofonts/noto-docs/src/miniarticles/NotoSansTamil.md

 # Noto Sans Tamil

-Noto Sans Tamil is a unmodulated (“sans serif”) design for texts in the Tamil script.
+Noto Sans Tamil is a unmodulated (“sans serif”) design for texts in the Indic _Tamil_ script.

 Noto Sans Tamil has multiple weights and widths, contains 244 glyphs, 11 OpenType features, and supports 147 characters from 5 Unicode blocks: Tamil, Basic Latin, General Punctuation, Devanagari, Grantha.